N1k0l1n/Todo-Native-MinimalDesign/README.md

   - `test-utils`: Folder to store tests-related utilities and components.
   - `theme`: Folder to store all the styling concerns related to the application theme.
   - `App.js`: Main component that starts your whole app.
-  - `index.js`: Entry point of your application as per React-Native standards.
+  - `index.js`: Entry point of your application as per React-Native standards .

 ## Splash screen customization